waleedgamalc/Book-Order-System/README.md

-application for ordering books.
+Application for ordering books.
 The system consists of two main subsystems: administration system and user system.
 ⮚ The administration system provides: items administration, orders management, log of purchased books and support for statistics.
 The user system is a web application system that permits the creation of book orders.
 Every time a book is ordered, the order appears in the administration system so that the administrator confirms the order.